Federal Judicial Center

 Violent Video Games

 High schoolers examine violence in video games.
-In this American history instructional activity, learners read an article on the link between video games and violence.
+For this American history instructional activity, students read an article on the link between video games and violence.
 High schoolers respond to discussion questions and debate the topic.

 Curated OER